mariochavez/pretty_formatter/README.markdown

-# Pretty Formatter fro Rails
+# Pretty Formatter for Rails

 This is a Rails logger formatter that improves log format, with colors and additional information.